So, like many of you, I used to suffer from insomnia.

 Yeah.

-It has a fever.
+Planet has a fever.

 You got to treat it like you would your own child.

-Learjet Leonardo and Gulf Stream Gore.
+Learjet Leonardo and Gulfstream Gore.

-Trump's not going to be pouring any more tax dollars into whim windmills that can't light a flashlight and Chinese solar panels that wear out in three years.
+Trump's not going to be pouring any more tax dollars into windmills that can't light a flashlight and Chinese solar panels that wear out in three years.

 We've tried that experiment.